 Sprinkle in some love

-Take advantage of that quiet bath time with no other distractions; after all, it's an opportunity to teach your kid something or tell a story.
+Take advantage of that quiet bath time with no other distractions; after all, it’s an opportunity to teach your kid something or tell a story.
 Engage with them.
 If they’re younger, use the time to learn new words, pointing out the toys and objects in and around the tub.
-If they’re older, it's a great time to talk about how their day was or what might be bothering them or on their mind that they weren't ready to share at the dinner table with others present.
-Draw some hearts with these nifty bath crayons (recommended for kids who are old enough to know not to color on non-bath walls with them).
-And don't forget: Babies and kids alike love singing, so go wild.
+If they’re older, it’s a great time to talk about how their day was or what might be bothering them or on their mind that they weren’t ready to share at the dinner table with others present.
+Draw some hearts with nifty bath crayons (recommended for kids who are old enough to know not to color on non-bath walls with them) and/or add pizazz with super-fun, kid-friendly colored bath bombs.
+And don’t forget: Babies and kids alike love singing, so go wild.
 Whose voice doesn’t sound just a little bit better in the tub?